The current members of the NAMDET Board are:

 Rose is a Registered Nurse who trained in Liverpool before completing her Post Graduate studies in Midwifery, Ear Nose and Throat Surgery, Head and Neck Surgery, Neurosurgery and Intensive Care.
 Following graduation Rose was employed in London for a year before moving to Europe.
 There she worked as an Intensive Care Sister in Holland, Germany, Gibraltar, Scotland and back in London.
 From there she subsequently emigrated to Australia and accumulated over twenty years of experience in teaching and management posts before returning to Liverpool, from where she started.
 Rose now works at St Helens and Knowsley Teaching Hospitals NHS Trust as Medical Devices Training Co-ordinator, where she established the Northern Best Practice Medical Devices Group in January 2008

-Andy is currently working as Medical Equipment Training Coordinator within the Sheffield Teaching Hospitals NHS Foundation Trust.
-The Trust covers 4 adult hospitals, and Andy liaises with the Sheffield Children’s Hospital NHS Foundation Trust, and the Sheffield Primary Care Trust.
+Andy worked as Medical Equipment Training Coordinator within the Sheffield Teaching Hospitals NHS Foundation Trust.
+The Trust covers 4 adult hospitals, and Andy liaised with the Sheffield Children’s Hospital NHS Foundation Trust, and the Sheffield Primary Care Trust.

 He has a clinical background as a Registered ODP, and is also military trained as an Operating Theatre Technician (Class 1).Andy has over 25 years experience within a military setting rising from the rank of Private to Lieutenant, seeing Active Service in the first Gulf War with the RAMC.
 In 1998 Andy was awarded the Fellow of BAODA (formerly Institute of Operating Theatre Technicians), Andy also hold a English National Board 925 Certificate in Operating Theatre Practice.